 Initially we were going to replace the cabinets which was going to cost us about $12,000.
 Then we decided to see how painting them would hold up first.
 These are solid oak cabinets and are in terrific shape.
 We hired Benae Ross, a faux finish artist to come in and stain the cabinets.
 The quality of her work is great and I can see it lasting for many years to come.

 I’m not sure of which product Benae used, so I can’t help you with that one.
 But I think it’s a ‘paint stain’ and will present you with the same results and save you a ton of cash.

-The custom window valance was done by my sewing room over at ELAINE THOMAS INTERIORS, where we specialize in custom window coverings, bedding, long shower curtains and pillows.
+Our hammered tray + reed diffuser air fragrance is from pier1.com.
+The custom window valance was done by my drapery design firm ELAINE THOMAS INTERIORS, where we specialize in custom window coverings, bedding, long shower curtains, and pillows.

 The custom island was built by Freddie Carr over at CAMP CREEK FURNISHINGS.
 We saw Mr. Carr post his work in a local Facebook group and we instantly knew he was the one to build it for us.
 The paint color on the base is by BEHR and it’s called Weathered Moss (N380-3U).
 He delivered it himself, driving over 2 hours to get it to us; such great service!

 Below, I’ve added links and pics of the products we ordered to make this room beautiful, just in case you wanted to make them your own.
 Be sure to post your pics on our FACEBOOK TIMELINE and let us see how your room turned out using these items.
 They shipped out pretty fast.

 This page will be updated periodically until we finish the project.
 We still have to choose the stone countertops (we are torn between granite, quartz or marble), the backsplash, stain the crown molding and purchase new art for the small wall near the pantry.

 What are your favorite natural stones to use for a kitchen countertop?
 Let us know in the comment section below.